JaysonPye/Journal/2025/daily-log.md

 # Daily Log of what I need to get done each day, with thoughts on how it went and new things I learned.

 ---
+## 2025-05-21 (Wednesday)

+- [] Exercise
+- [x] Kids Up IT Work Block (10am-2pm)
+- [] Japanese Study
+- [x] IT Self-Study
+- [] Freelance Work / Client Search

+📝 Notes:
+- Kids up IT: Getting a lot of the things that have been on the menu to fix for 6 months done which feels fantastic.
+- Incredibly sick today, woke up with a searing headache at 3am and a fever, just pushing through to get basic things done.
+- Exercise: From Thursday this will become the new priority to make sure I can get it done daily.

 ## 2025-05-20 (Tuesday)